For medical school admissions, which letters of recommendation, from undergrad to masters, would be most effective?

 Use this experience to showcase your teaching skills.

 Meet with your supervisor, mentor, or letter writer.

 Guide this medical school letter of recommendation writer to explain how you’ve learned about the challenges facing the children at this institution.

 There’s tons of lessons that you can take away from that experience.

 Medical School Letter of Recommendation from Teach for America

 We have worked with many applicants who’ve worked with Teach for America.
 They have gained wonderful teaching experience which is a skill they will use as a senior medical student, resident, fellow, and for the rest of their career.

 Yes, it’s true…

-For medical school, which is very different than residency, we don’t guide our applicants to only submit four LOR’s.
+For medical school letters of recommendation, which is very different than residency letters of recommendation, we don’t guide our applicants to only submit four LOR’s.

 For some applicants, they fear that with more than four LOR’s they are giving the adcom’s “too much information.”